kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 - Only support single linear upgrade: A &#8594; B && B &#8594; C; NOT A &#8594; C. This is due to the fact that Kyma only supports single linear upgrades.
 - Mechanism should only trigger for one specific Kyma version, this could be: The Kyma version which wants to be installed on an empty cluster, Kyma version to upgrade to, or the Kyma version which should be uninstalled from the cluster.
-- This mechanism supports code-snippets for two different main use-cases: The __component based__ snippets and the __generic/non-component based__ snippets
+- This mechanism supports code-snippets/jobs for two different main use-cases: The __component based__ snippets and the __generic/non-component based__ snippets
   - __Component based__:
     - Check it component is installed on cluster, or if it wants to be newly installed, and only trigger if yes
     - It should be possible to trigger code-snippets before and after an deployment of a component